Need to talk? Call 1800 882 436.

 A pregnancy weight gain calculator can be a handy tool to track your weight gain through the third trimester.

-Try to stay active throughout pregnancy even in your third trimester.
+Try to stay active throughout pregnancy in your third trimester.
 While it's important to stick with safe, gentle exercise as you get closer to your due date, it's a good idea to continue to participate in regular exercise as part of a healthy lifestyle.

 When should I seek medical help?